hmontenegro/biostar-recipes/docs/howto.md

        Editing a template will result in the changes having to be reviewed and authorized by a staff member.

-       The recipe can not be executed without a staff member authorizing it.
+       A recipe with a changed template can not be executed without a staff member authorizing it.

    ![alt text](https://github.com/Natay/biostar-recipes/blob/master/docs/images/recipe_code.png "Recipe code")
    ![alt text](https://github.com/Natay/biostar-recipes/blob/master/docs/images/recipe_code2.png "Recipe code")